readthedocs/readthedocs.org/docs/guides/poetry.rst

    requires = ["poetry_core>=1.0.0"]
    build-backend = "poetry.core.masonry.api"

-You will be able to install it on Read the Docs just using pip, with a configuration like this:
+Then, you will be able to install it on Read the Docs just using pip, with a configuration like this:

 .. code-block:: yaml